onelogin/joomla-saml/README.md

 This plugin enables your Joomla users to log in through SAML.

+joomlsa-saml version 2.0.0 updates php-saml library to 3.5.1 and add support for Admin login

 joomlsa-saml version 1.6.0 updates php-saml library to 2.15.0 (it includes XEE attack prevention).
 Previous versions are vulnerable.